MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 	Set-IRMConfiguration -internallicensingenabled $false
     Set-IRMConfiguration -internallicensingenabled $true

-**If you have Exchange on-premises**: Run the following PowerShell commands either one by one, or in a script:
+**If you have integrated Exchange on-premises with AD RMS**: Run the following PowerShell commands either one by one, or in a script:

 	$irmConfig = Get-IRMConfiguration
 	$list = $irmConfig.LicensingLocation